richardkentgates/j-make/README.md

 *There are 4 required components of this project.
 The J-Make javascript, JQuery, the body.json file, and strict directory structure.*

 J-Make uses a JSON array to generate the DOM from the body down, then populates elements by making calls to corosponding directoris.
-By generating elements and pupulating them from directory calls keeps element allows for drop-in style plugins per-element, decentralizes the server-side aspects of a website, and allows for varied scripting languages without sitewide integration.
+By generating elements and pupulating them from directory calls allows for drop-in style plugins per-element, decentralizes the server-side aspects of a website, and allows for varied scripting languages without sitewide integration.

 ## JQuery